reyisaacm/pokemon/file.md

 ## Getting Started

 ### Running app on iOS
 For iOS you need to manually build the files.
+Please make sure you have valid developer certificates.
+To setup these certificates please follow the official Apple developer documentation.

 Install flutter according to the official documentation
 > https://docs.flutter.dev/get-started/install/macos/mobile-ios